morrownr/8821cu-20210916/README.md

 - Void Linux (kernel 5.18)

 Note: Red Hat Enterprise Linux (RHEL) and distros based on RHEL are not supported due to the way kernel patches are handled.
+I will support knowledgable RHEL developers if they want to merge the required support and keep it current.

 Note: Android is not supported due to the tremendous amount of changes that Google has made to the mainline Linux kernel.
+I will support knowledgable Android developers if they want to merge the required support and keep it current.

 ### Download Locations for Tested Linux Distributions